 With a lot of extra time on my hands and no place to go ( thank you pandemic), I thought it might be a fun diversion to figure out how much Albuterol I’ve inhaled into my lungs over the course of my lifetime.
 For the sake of simplicity, and the fact that Albuterol has only been around for about 37 years, I decided to include ALL the inhaled bronchodilator medication that Ive taken since the age of 6, which is as far back as I can accurately track.
 This would include Isoetharine,(aka Bronksol,the precursor to Albuterol), Primatine mist and other inhalable bronchodilators.
 The results of course, are a rough estimate, but here goes.

-OK, assuming that Ive been using inhalers for appx 45 years, and assuming that I was taking just the minimum recommended dose of 1-2 puffs 4 x day.
-That works out to 131,400 hits off the inhalers.
+Assuming that Ive been using inhalers for appx 60 years, and assuming that I was taking only half the recommended dose of (1-2 puffs 4 x day) for 45 of those years, and then took 1.5 times the recommended dose during the past 15 years because of my worsening symptoms, that works out to a total 131,400 hits off the inhalers.

 The math….. ( 4 puffs per day x 365 days x 45 years + 12 puffs per day x 365 days x 15 years= 131, 400 puffs)